Using the Scholarships Search

 - Cultivate relationships with your professors, supervisors, advisors, and other people in the campus and surrounding community.
-Guidelines for Letters of Recommendation, required reading before an appointment with Judith Zang, gives specific advice on this topic.
+Read Letters of Recommendation/Building a Team for specific advice on this topic.

 - Hone your networking skills.
-Your communications and interactions with faculty and staff mentors, your advisor, and alumni and professionals in a related field provide invaluable support in your educational journey.
+Your communications and interactions with faculty and staff mentors, your advisors, and alumni and professionals in a related field provide invaluable support in your educational journey.

-- Strengthening your writing, networking, and interviewing skills; developing your resume; making viable study abroad plans; and maintaining your individual wellness go hand in hand with your pursuit of national scholarships.
-Use the Writing Center, Career Services, Coastal Student Success Center, LiveWell Office, Education Abroad, and other resources on campus to assist you in your endeavors.
+- Strengthening your writing and interviewing skills; developing your resume; making viable study abroad plans; and maintaining your individual wellness go hand in hand with your pursuit of national scholarships.
+Visit Career Services for resume help and interview practice; the Writing Center for feedback on your written material; and Education Abroad for advice on international study and internship programs.
+Take advantage of the Coastal Student Success Center, LiveWell Office, and other resources on campus to support you in your endeavors.
 Connect with people at CCU who are dedicated to helping you reach your goals.